NicolasLinares/oauth2-and-jwt-authentication/express-backend/README.md

 ### 2. Setup MongoDB connection string:

-> NOTE: The database is mocked for testing so you can skip this configuration for the time being, unless you need persistance or just understand how it works.
+> **NOTE**: The database is mocked for testing so you can skip this configuration for the time being, unless you need persistance or just understand how it works.

 1. Go to [MongoDB](https://www.mongodb.com/), create a database and get the connection string.